chuckrohde/website/content/home/about.md

 # Biography

 Dr. Charles A. Rohde is a Professor of Biostatistics at Johns Hopkins Bloomberg School of Public Health.
-His research interests include likelihood inference, matrices, philosophy of statistics, and all fine wines.
+His research interests include likelihood inference, matrices, philosophy of statistics, golf and all fine wines.

 He has been a professor at Johns Hopkins for over 50 years ($\approx \infty$).